Jorge Amado: Legacy

 On 4 December 2014, he received (posthumously) from the Legislative Assembly of Bahia appointment as Commander of Meritorious Citizen of the Freedom and Social Justice João Mangabeira (CBJM), the State's highest honour, due to his work in defence of social rights.

 On 20 October 2017, a newly-discovered species of frog from Bahia, Phyllodytes amadoi, was named in his honor.
 The discoverers of this species noted that in addition to living in the same area as the species' type locality, Amado was a lifelong frog enthusiast - over the course of his life, he had acquired a large collection of frog-themed souvenirs from around the world, some of which remain on display at his home in Salvador to this day.

+Casa do Rio Vermelho memorial

+The Casa do Rio Vermelho, located at 33 Rua Alagoinhas in Salvador's Rio Vermelho neighbourhood, was the residence of the writers Jorge Amado and Zélia Gattai.
+The couple acquired the house in 1960 with money from the sale of the film rights to Amado's novel Gabriela, Clove and Cinnamon to Metro-Goldwyn-Mayer.
+The residence became an important meeting place for artists, writers and intellectuals, receiving visitors such as Glauber Rocha, Pablo Neruda, Tom Jobim, Dorival Caymmi, Roman Polanski, Jack Nicholson, Jean-Paul Sartre and Simone de Beauvoir.
+After the residence ceased to be occupied, the property was transformed into a memorial dedicated to the life and work of Amado and Gattai, opening to the public in 2014.
+The memorial preserves the original characteristics of the residence and displays personal objects, photographs, documents and correspondence, as well as audiovisual installations; its garden contains the ashes of both writers.